-- 1. Go to mywp.warnerpacific.edu in your web browser. - 2.
-Select "Login Here" and enter your username and password. - 3.
-Click on "Faculty Information" on the right-hand side of the screen (under "WebAdvisor").

-- 4. Select "Grading" and enter the appropriate term from the drop-down menu, then click "Submit." - 5.
-Select "Final" from the drop-down menu (ADP does not use mid-term grades) and then click on the course for which you are submitting grades and click "Submit." - 6.
-Enter grades for each student on the class roster.
+- 1. In your Moodle course, click on Grades in the "Navigation drawer." - 2.
+Click on the "Export" tab. - 3.
+All boxes should be checked by default, which is the correct export format. - 4.
+Open the "Export format options" section and select the "Real, Percentage, & Letter" options. - 5.
+Click "Download." - 6.
+Email the spreadsheet to the Records office at ADPRecords@WarnerPacific.edu - 7.
+Next, Go to mywp.warnerpacific.edu in your web browser. - 8.
+Select "Login Here" and enter your username and password. - 9.
+Click on "WebAdvisor for Faculty / Faculty Information" on the right side of the screen (under "WebAdvisor"). - 10.
+Select "Grading" and enter the appropriate term from the drop-down menu, then click "Submit." - 11.
+Select "Final" from the drop-down menu (ADP does not use mid-term grades) and then click on the course for which you are submitting grades and click "Submit." - 12.
+Using the spreadsheet, you downloaded earlier, enter grades for each student on the class roster.